Eventornado blog

 As the project manager, it will be your job to keep the team focused on their tasks and to make sure no critical steps are skipped.

-With your leadership and organisation skills, your team will be working as efficiently as possible towards the end-goal.
+With your leadership and organizational skills, your team will be working as efficiently as possible towards the end goal.

 Every winning hackathon team needs a domain expert.

-It’s the person who has in-depth knowledge of the industry, its organisation, how it works, how decisions are made, and so on.
+It’s the person who has in-depth knowledge of the industry, its organization, how it works, how decisions are made, and so on.

-Having a domain expert in the team is invaluable, and they don’t necessarily have to come from a technical background, either.
+Having a domain expert on the team is invaluable, and they don’t necessarily have to come from a technical background, either.

 Having one person on the team with solid domain expertise can be what takes you from a good team to a winning one.